MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

   the notification message, duplicate suppression fails, and looping results.

-* one case of download is when retrievalURL is not a normal file download. in v03, there is a retPath fields for exactly this case.
+* one case of download is when retrievalURL is not a normal file download. in v03, there is a retrievePath fields for exactly this case.
 This new feature can be used to eliminate the need for download plugins.
 Example:

   in v2: